 For further reading and support, there are a number of useful documents attached to the links below for pupils and parents to peruse at their leisure; the prospectus and options booklet detailing our extensive curriculum offer and the comprehensive package of support we offer our pupils, our Head Boy and Girl’s responses to your frequently asked questions, a transition workbook to further develop learning skills required for work in the Sixth Form, and information on our pastoral team.
 We hope you find these useful.

 Information on our Sixth Form Uniform can be found here.
 It can be purchased from the U Design or Top Stitch stores.
 A link to the U Design website can be found here.
 The contact details for Top Stitch are given below.

 59A Gelligaled Rd

 Information relating to the Education Maintenance Allowance can be found here.
 Within this site you can find out if you are eligible for the allowance, how much you could get and how you go about applying.
 Lists of possible evidence you may need to support your application, together with all the necessary forms are also included.

 If you require further information, please do not hesitate to contact Mrs Joanna Murray, Director of

 Sixth Form on 01443 773128 or by email at the address below.

 We welcome applications from all students who would like to join our Sixth Form.
 You can apply to the school directly by completing the application form here.
-The deadline for applications for the academic year 2020/21 is 14th February 2020.
+We are accepting applications currently for the academic year 2021/22.

 If you require further information on what we offer, or would like to visit the school please contact our Director of Sixth Form, Mrs Joanna Murray on 01443 773128 or firstname.lastname@example.org.